 - Networking and Synergising with suppliers and even competitors

 Then you are in charge of the big picture.
-When you see areas that need improvement, delegate the work out, so you can be the leader and visionary that you need to be.
-It may take some practice if you’re used to getting really hands on in your business, but your employees will appreciate the trust and responsibility you give them, and you will quickly learn that you can do the job of leading your business that no one else can do.
+When you see areas that need improvement, delegate the work out.
+Doing this means you can be the leader and visionary that you need to be.
+It may take some practice if you’re used to getting really hands on in your business.
+But your employees will appreciate the trust and responsibility you give them.
+You will quickly learn that you can do the job of leading your business that no one else can do.

 One Size Doesn’t Fit All

 Rounding this up then it might sound easy to delegate work out.
 When actually this is one of the hardest things you will ever have to do.
-Delegating and building your team to help out and be motivated like yourself is hard.
+Delegating and building your team to help out and have motivation like yourself is hard.
 You may even want to think about different lead generation services to help bring new customers to your business.
-If you are reading this article you will be motivated yourself and dedicated to the cause so it is easy for you to grasp this but trying to get your employees to understand it is an art.
+If you are reading this article you will be motivated yourself and dedicated to the cause.
+This means it is easy for you to grasp this but trying to get your employees to understand is tricky.
 A fine art then many might not be able to cope with because of many reasons.
-You might expect too much from your staff, find it too difficult to let go and prefer to get your hands dirty.
+You might expect too much from staff, find it difficult to let go and prefer to get your hands dirty.